prof-rossetti/intro-to-python/exercises/web-service/README.md

 # "Web Service" Exercise

-> This exercise is inspired by a former [student project](https://github.com/mgallea/daily-email).
 ## Learning Objectives

   + Deploy a Python script to a user-facing "production" environment (i.e. a remote application server hosted by Heroku).